 Once you’ve mastered waves, you can achieve anything (that’s how the saying goes, right?).
 Lauren Conrad, the ultimate master of effortless Cali-girl waves, shared the secret to her perfect hair with us earlier this year.

 If Victoria’s Secret models do it, then so should you (or so goes our sound life advice).
 Candice Swanepoel and Martha Hunt both divulged the juicy secret behind their shiny manes: DIY hair masks.
-Click here to see which ones they swear by, and here for ones that’ll solve your split end problem, stat?
+Here are the masks they swear by, and here for ones that’ll solve your split end problem, stat?
 Don't worry, there's a mask for that too.

 This particular editor feels like she could start an Air Drying Anonymous group, and apparently, Mary-Kate and Ashley Olsen agree.
 “I wash my hair every other day and never blow-dry it,” Ashley told us.
 “I go out with wet hair and just let it dry naturally.”

 If you’re going to do something, do it right—as in, if you must blow-dry, at least choose a dryer that won’t fry your strands.
 “My hair is so thick, it’s a three-man job!”
 Rose Byrne told us.
 “I never thought a blow-dryer would make a difference until my friend Harry Josh introduced me to his blow-dryer.
 It really does make a big difference.”

 Second-day hair is actually the best kind of hair.
 It’s textured, easier to style, and won’t slip and slide when you attempt to style it.
 Also, Kristen Stewart swears by it, so you know it's got to be true.
-Click here to see our stunning exclusive beauty story with Stewart, right after she got her latest chop!
+Here's our stunning exclusive beauty story with Stewart, right after she got her latest chop!

 Any girl with fabulous hair will tell you that hydrated strands are the first step to a full, silky mane.
 In fact, Olivia Wilde told us that she’s tried all different types and brands of hair products, but in the end, moisture always wins.
 “It’s all about moisture for me,” she says.
 “Anything that’ll moisturize my hair and bring it back to life.”